GeGeGM/easyptre/README.md

 **EasyPTRE** is a script providing PTRE basic features **working with AGR extention**.
 You may check [PTRE website](https://ptre.chez.gg/) for details.
+EasyPTRE is not yet a Gameforge tolerated tool.

 ## Features